SFDR Disclaimer

 SFDR article 4: transparency of adverse sustainability impacts at entity level

-We are now working on implementing additional reporting requirements from our portfolio companies so that we can have additional granularity on the PAIs of our portfolio and, of course, comply with the SDFR regulation and report them annually on our website.
-For the reporting period that ended on 31st December 2022, we are collecting data referring to the PAIs stated in Table 1 of the SFDR RTS (safe for PAIs 15 to 18, which do not apply to MSM), as well as a selection of PAIs from Tables 2 and 3 of the same Regulation, still to be determined.
+Following the entry into force of SFDR, MSM has implemented additional reporting requirements from the Fund’s portfolio companies, so that we can have additional granularity on the PAIs of our existing portfolio.
+For the reporting period ended on 31st December 2022, we have collected data referring to the PAIs stated on Table 1 of the SFDR RTS (safe for PAIs 15 to 18, which do not apply to MSM), as well as a selection of PAIs from Tables 2 and 3 of the same Regulation.

 In addition, when providing support to the financing of the research, development or technical applications relating to human cloning for research or therapeutic purposes, or genetically modified organisms (“GMOs”), MSM shall ensure the appropriate control of legal, regulatory, and ethical issues linked to such human cloning for research or therapeutic purposes and/or GMOs.